timokroeger/winmsg-executor/README.md

 - Easy data sharing within a thread because `Send` or `Sync` is not required for the task future
 - A task can spawn new tasks on the same thread
+- Modal windows like menus do not block other tasks running on the same thread.
 - Helper function/trait to implement window procedures in safe rust which can access state (`create_window()` fuction and `WindowsContext` trait).

 ## Comparison with similar crates